ranja-sarkar/ranja-sarkar.github.io/myblogs.md

 On a different note, when I think now, I find it comical about myself that I so cared about titles, ranks, designations not much long ago.
 It is so strange how I do not care at all about them anymore.

 You can call me what you like.
-I know what I do, I do well.
-That's what matters.
-Ain't it?
-It does, to me.
+I know what I do and that I do it well.
+That's what matters to me.

 Oh yes! my break is over.
-Where am I resuming?
+Where have I joined?
 That's another post.